x3art/maydef/README.md

  - The script no longer runs on a dock.
 No user input required, things upgrade automagically.

- - Included is a fixup to the standard MLCC carrier script where the carrier couldn't get closer to a target if it was outside of interception range and the interception range was set high (in the tested case it was 45km).
+ - Included is a fixup to the standard MLCC carrier script.